millerman421/Module_2_challange/loan_qualifier_app/README.md

 # Loan Qualifier Application [Module assignment for FinTech Bootcamp]

 This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
-The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans which is provided saved as `results` or printed to screen.
+The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans which is saved as `results` to a valid directory or printed to screen.

 ---